huggingface/transformers/docs/source/en/model_doc/donut.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The original code can be found [here](https://github.com/clovaai/donut).

+The model can now also be loaded in Tensorflow, contributed by [FrancescOpinto](https://huggingface.co/FrancescOpinto)
 Tips:

 - The quickest way to get started with Donut is by checking the [tutorial